-Students who wish to pursue a particular specialty within environmental law may obtain one of four certificates.
+Students who wish to pursue a particular specialty within environmental law may obtain one of the following certificates.
 Certificates are a tangible indication that students have mastered a specific subject matter area.

 Students in the JD, Master of Environmental Law and Policy (MELP), JD/MELP, LLM in Environmental Law, and JD/LLM in Environmental Law degree programs may pursue a certificate.
 Each certificate requires a minimum of 15 credits of coursework, and experiential learning or independent writing in the area of specialization.

 The Certificate in Climate Law addresses emerging U.S. and international law governing mitigation of and adaptation to climate change.

 The Certificate in Energy Law involves study of the law and policy relating to renewable energy development and the environmental problems associated with traditional energy production.

 The Certificate in Food and Agriculture Law covers sustainable agriculture and food and the connections these systems have to the environment, energy, human and animal health, labor, and climate change.